 ‘Gowling WLG Canada LLP has a strong team that provides excellent legal support in regards to negotiations and environmental assessments.‘

 Government of Nunavut

 Regional Municipality of Halton

 Northland Power Inc.

 Kirby Offshore Marine LLC

 Romandale Farms Limited

 Hamilton Beach Brands Canada, Inc.

 Marten Falls First Nation

-- Represents the Government of Alberta in a multi-faceted dispute regarding a site outside of Edmonton contaminated by a former wood treatment processing facility.
+- Representing the Government of Alberta in a multi-faceted dispute regarding a site outside of Edmonton, Alberta, contaminated by a former wood treatment processing facility.